SmartICE’s Community Operators provide the information gathered by the stationary and mobile sensors to partner communities across Canada’s North.

 SIKU is an Indigenous knowledge social network and is brought to you by the Arctic Eider Society.

-The most useful and representative ice climate data collected by our technologies for each SmartICE serviced community is selected by the local Community Management Committee and an annual summary is made available.
+The most useful and representative ice climate data collected by our technologies for each SmartICE serviced community is selected by the local Community Management Committee and an annual summary will be made available.